Print output for @column tags ?>

 whose result is published on the UI thread.
 An asynchronous task is defined by 3 generic

-and 4 steps, called onPreExecute
+and 4 steps, called onPreExecute, doInBackground,

-onProgressUpdate
+onProgressUpdate and onPostExecute.

 For more information about using tasks and threads, read the Processes and Threads developer guide.